mapbox/tippecanoe/README.md

  * `-e` _directory_ or `--output-to-directory`=_directory_: Write tiles to the specified *directory* instead of to an mbtiles file.
  * `-f` or `--force`: Delete the mbtiles file if it already exists instead of giving an error
- * `-F` or `--allow-existing`: Proceed (without deleting existing data) if the metadata or tiles table already exists or if metadata fields can't be set
+ * `-F` or `--allow-existing`: Proceed (without deleting existing data) if the metadata or tiles table already exists or if metadata fields can't be set.
+You probably don't want to use this.

 ### Parallel processing of input